 The Hong Kong University of Science and Technology, Hong Kong

-Yiwen Wang received B.S. and M.S. degrees from University of Science and Technology of China (USTC), Hefei, Anhui, China respectively.
+Yiwen Wang received her B.S. and M.S. degrees from University of Science and Technology of China (USTC), Hefei, Anhui, China respectively.
 She received a Ph.D. degree from University of Florida, Gainesville, FL, USA.
 She joined as an associate professor at Zhejiang University, Hangzhou, China.
 She is now an associate professor with substantiation at the Department of Electronic and Computer Engineering, Department of Chemical and Biological Engineering, the Hong Kong University of Science and Technology.

 Her research interests are in neural decoding of brain-machine interfaces, adaptive signal processing, computational neuroscience, and neuromorphic engineering.
 She serves as the Chair of the IEEE EMBS Neural Engineering Tech Committee, the chair of the IEEE BRAIN publication subcommittee, and the board member of Brain Computer Interfaces Society.
 She is the Editor-in-Chief of the IEEE Brain Newsletter.
 She also serves on the editorial board of the Journal of Neural Engineering, and is the associate editor of Frontiers in Human Neuroscience (Brain-Computer Interfaces), an associate editor of the IEEE Transactions on Neural Systems and Rehabilitation Engineering, and an associate editor of the IEEE Transactions on Cognitive and Developmental Engineering.
 She was recognized as IEEE EMBS distinguished lecturer in 2022, and received IEEE EMBS distinguished service award in 2023.
 She holds two US patents and has authored more than 100 peer-reviewed publications.